Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/create-matlib.md

 <div class="table-responsive">

 {: .table .table-bordered}
-| This tutorial teaches you how to
+| In this tutorial, you will learn how to create a SEUT MatLib which serves as a **holder for custom materials** used in multiple `BLEND`-files.

 </div>